 Sampling design

 Sampling protocols and methods were described in detail elsewhere 1.
 Briefly, for this study bats were captured at five different cave sites in central Ghana, West Africa: Buoyem 1 (N7°72’35.833” W1°98’79.167), Buoyem 2 (N7°72’38.056” W1°99’26.389), Forikrom (N7°58’97.5” W1°87’30.299), Kwamang 1 (N6°58’0.001” W1°16’0.001) and Kwamang 2 (N7°43’24.899” W1°59’16.501) over 12 sampling events spread evenly over the span of two years (September 2010-August 2012).
 Each sampling event consisted of mist net trapping at the cave entrance one hour after dusk until dawn for two, non-consecutive nights.
 Hipposideros caffer D was identified molecularly by sequencing the cytb from 2mm wing punches collected at sampling 1–3.
-The species nomenclature of the Hipposideros caffer complex remains unresolved throughout the Afrotropics, but here we use H. caffer D, as described by Vallo et al. 3, as interim species names.
+The species nomenclature of the Hipposideros caffer complex remains unresolved throughout the Afrotropics, but here we use H. caffer D, as described by Vallo et al. 3 as an interim species name.
 Additionally, fecal samples were collected and stored in RNAlater (Life Technologies, USA) at -80 °C for subsequent virus and microbiome screening.
 The Wildlife Division of the Forestry Commission of the Ministry of Lands, Forestry and Mines granted Research (A04957) and ethics permit (CHRPE49/09/CITES).

 Fecal coronavirus screening and bacterial 16S rRNA gene sequencing

 Approximately 20mg of the fecal material was used to extract and purify viral RNA.
 Subsequently, real-time reverse transcription-PCR assay designed to detect several alpha- and beta-CoVs 1,4–6.
-A total of four coronaviruses were described: A MERS-related beta-CoV termed 2C exclusively found in samples originating from Nycteris macrotis 1,6, the alpha-CoV 229E-like as the closest known ancestral form to the HCoV-229E 4, and two SARS-related beta-CoVs, named 2B and 2Bbasal 1,5.
-Our focal species H. caffer D hosts both SARS-related beta-CoVs and the 229E-like alpha-CoV 1.
+A total of four coronaviruses were described: A MERS-related Betacoronavirus termed 2C exclusively found in samples originating from Nycteris macrotis 1,6, the Alphacoronavirus 229E-like as the closest known ancestral form to the HCoV-229E 4, and two SARS-related Betacoronaviruses, named 2B and 2Bbasal 1,5.
+Our focal species H. caffer D hosts both SARS-related CoVs and the 229E-like CoV1.
 Notably, H. caffer D is thought to be particularly susceptible to infections with the SARS-related CoV-2B 1, which could hint at the species’ role as main reservoir to this virus.
 After viral screening, we recorded the infection status (as category, i.e., positive for CoV-229E-like, CoV-2B, or CoV-2Bbasal) and infection intensity estimated based on cycle threshold (CT) value for each sample.

 Bacterial DNA was extracted from the remainder of the fecal material for 221 samples as per instructions of the NucleoSpin Soil Kit (Macherey-Nagel, Germany).
 This includes a bead-beating step to mechanically lyse bacterial cells during two 3-minute pulses with ceramic beads using the SpeedMill PLUS (Analytik Jena, Germany).
 After centrifugation, the supernatant was transferred to new collection tubes just prior to precipitation.
 We followed the protocol for the remaining steps.
 We included ten extraction blanks and six standardised communities (ZymoBIOMICS Microbial Community DNA Standard, Zymo Research, Germany).